SylvainRoy/naval/README.md

 A naval video game in the making...
 The game is built on top of Bevy and *will* be great (lots of work before that...).

-## Todo

- - Use new smaller board from spritesheet.
- - Do I need lyon_geom?
 ## Roadmap

 Dummy enemies